 Christmas in Wessex

 Based in Salisbury, enjoy Christmas with us as we explore the archaeology of Wessex.
 The chalk downs of this ancient kingdom have been a focus for monumental building and funerary ritual for more than five millennia.
 Henges, burial mounds of all shapes and sizes, causewayed camps, early field systems and ‘cursus’ monuments are scattered everywhere, forming a landscape full of clues and interest, but unintelligible to the untrained eye.
 Our archaeological excursions include a day among the stone circle in Avebury as well as visits to Silbury Hill, West Kennet Long Barrow, and – on the morning of Christmas Eve – we visit the world-famous monument of Stonehenge.
-We also explore medieval Salisbury, visiting Salisbury Cathedral and the historic Christmas markets in both Salisbury and Winchester.
+We also explore medieval Salisbury, paying a visit to its splendid cathedral and then it’s on to the Christmas market in nearby Winchester.
 On Boxing Day, we spend time in the countryside at Cranborne Chase, where we take a walking tour of the archaeological monuments of the area.

 Day 1 - Salisbury - Winchester